stephaneVercouillieBMID/slate/source/login.html.md

 Values |	Returned |	Description
 :-- | :-- | :--
 **iss**	| Always | Identifier of the issuer of the ID Token.
-**sub** |	Always | An for the User, unique among all itsme® accounts and never reused.
+**sub** |	Always | An identifier for the User, unique among all itsme® accounts and never reused.
 Use <i>"sub"</i> in the application as the unique-identifier key for the User.
 It has 32 characters.
 **aud**	| Always |	Audience of the ID Token.
 This will contain the <i>"client_id"</i>.
 This is the client identifier (e.g. : Project ID) you received when registering your project in the [itsme® B2B portal](#Onboarding).
 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 **iat** |	Always	| The time the ID Token was issued, represented in Unix time (integer seconds).